furzing/leakWhisperer/README.md

 2. In Render, create **New +** -> **Blueprint** and point it to the repo.
 3. On the first deploy Render provisions the `leakwhisperer-backend` web service defined in `render.yaml`:
    - Installs Python 3.11 and `backend/requirements.txt`
-   - Sets `HF_HOME`/`TRANSFORMERS_CACHE` to `/opt/render/project/src/hf-cache` (inside the container) so Whisper weights reuse the same directory between restarts
    - Starts the API via `uvicorn backend.main:app --host 0.0.0.0 --port $PORT`
    - Exposes health check `GET /`
+   - After the initial build, add the `HF_API_TOKEN` env var in Render so HuggingFace accepts requests
 4. Subsequent pushes to the default branch trigger auto-deploys; toggle `autoDeploy` off in Render UI if you want to control rollouts manually.

-> Free instances do not support persistent disks, so the Whisper cache is ephemeral.
-Render will re-download the model on each fresh deploy, but restarts of the same instance reuse the cached weights.

 ### Environment and performance tips
-- Stick with the `free` plan in `render.yaml`; upgrade later if you need more RAM/CPU for faster Whisper inference.
+- Stick with the `free` plan in `render.yaml`; Whisper work now happens on HuggingFace's infrastructure so the dyno only handles lightweight logic.
 - Keep the default region (`frankfurt`) or change it to whatever region is closest to your target users.
-- If you need to bypass loading Whisper (for a demo without CPU headroom) temporarily set `PIPELINE_MODEL_ID` in `backend/main.py` to a lighter model ID and redeploy.
+- If HuggingFace throttles you, slow down the mock generator or point `HF_API_URL` to your own hosted Space.

 ## Frontend integration checklist
 Your teammate only needs the deployed base URL (for example `https://leakwhisperer-backend.onrender.com`).
 The important API surfaces are: